Papillary Hidradenocarcinoma

 To confirm Papillary Hidradenocarcinoma, doctors may use various tests:

-2. Imaging: X-rays, CT scans, or MRIs can help visualize the tumor and see if it has spread.
+2. Imaging: X-rays, scans, or MRIs can help visualize the tumor and see if it has spread.

 4. Blood Tests: Some markers in the blood can indicate cancer.